quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-agenda.md

 ## First Day Monday

+Set `first-day-monday` when users expect weeks to start on Monday instead of Sunday.
+The weekday headers and rendered date range shift together.

 <MarkdownExample title="First Day Monday" file="AgendaFirstDayMonday"/>

 ## Five Day Workweek

+Use `weekdays` to render only the days that matter for the agenda.
+This example shows a Monday through Friday calendar without weekend columns.

 <MarkdownExample title="Five Day Workweek" file="AgendaFiveDayWorkweek"/>

 ## Locale

+Locale affects the generated weekday and date labels.
+Use it when the calendar should follow the same language and regional formatting as your app.

 <MarkdownExample title="Locale" file="AgendaLocale"/>

 ## No Active Date

+Use `no-active-date` when the agenda should avoid highlighting the model date as the active day.
+This is useful for read-only or summary views where selection state would be misleading.

 <MarkdownExample title="No Active Date" file="AgendaNoActiveDate"/>